3mdeb/3mdeb-website/content/openbmc-solutions.md

       **OpenBMC** plays a critical role in shaping a transparent firmware stack for servers globally.
 As part of the Linux Foundation, OpenBMC represents one of the few open solutions for managing server hardware, enabling community-driven ports and reducing dependence on opaque OEM/ODM firmware.

       **We specialize in porting OpenBMC support to new BMC boards** - whether for custom designs or as a more secure, more open, and more featureful alternative to vendor-provided BMC firmware.
-Our work empowers smaller organizations, researchers, and individual developers to build secure, transparent infrastructure without vendor lock-in, supporting digital sovereignty and long-term hardware sustainability, especially on second-hand hardware.
+Our work empowers smaller organizations, researchers, and individual developers to build secure, transparent infrastructure without vendor lock-in, supporting digital sovereignty and long-term hardware sustainability.

   - image: "images/internet-things/smart-space.png"
     content: |
       ## Beyond Enterprise Datacenters
       {.h3}

       While OpenBMC is widely adopted by major cloud providers and OEMs, its importance extends far beyond the enterprise.
-Enabling broader access to this stack, especially on second-hand hardware, empowers more users to build secure, transparent infrastructure - directly supporting **digital sovereignty** and **long-term hardware sustainability**.
+Enabling broader access to this stack empowers more users to build secure, transparent infrastructure - directly supporting **digital sovereignty** and **long-term hardware sustainability**.

 technologies:
   title: "Technologies in OpenBMC Stack"